RoadieHQ/marketing-site/content/docs/getting-started/getting-started-for-admins/index.md

 ---
 title: Configuring Roadie
-lastUpdated: '2021-03-16T21:00:00.0Z'
+lastUpdated: '2021-04-15T21:00:00.0Z'
 description: How to set up Roadie before rolling it out across your organization.
 ---

 ## Introduction

-This tutorial will guide you through the steps required to populate Roadie with a component which is owned by you.
+This tutorial will guide you through the steps required to set Roadie up for basic use within your organization.
+Once completed, you will:

+ 1. Be an admin user of Roadie.
+ 2. Have connected Roadie to your organization's GitHub account.

-3 kinds of Backstage resource are used in this tutorial.
+There are 3 kinds of Backstage resource used in this tutorial.

 1. The `User` entity represents an employee at your company.
 2. The `Group` entity represents a team or larger organizational structure.